Frozen Custard Recipe

 - Nuts – Add your favorite nuts on top for a scrumptious crunchiness!
 So good!

-- Dark Chocolate - Make sure it’s at least 85% dark chocolate and that you don’t go overboard.
+- Dark Chocolate – Add some chocolate shavings or chocolate chips plus a pinch of salt.
+Be sure it’s sugar free or at least 85% dark chocolate if you are low carb.
 Enjoy a little bit in moderation, because it’s delicious and having some is good for you.

 Whether frozen custard is better for you than ice cream can be a little bit tricky to answer.
 My recipe for frozen custard is reasonably healthy because it doesn’t have sugar added, preservatives of unhealthy ingredients.
 When it comes to comparing the two if you are eating them at a restaurant, then the custard is probably a little bit healthier at most places.
 However, it can vary significantly from place to place.
 The same thing goes for store-bought.
 They are pretty even when it comes to how they are made.